 - The mode of rental relief granted has changed – Under the Rental Relief Framework, the cash grants were given to the landlords, who would then be required to provide rental waivers to their tenants.
 On the other hand, eligible tenants will receive pay-outs directly from the government under the Rental Support Scheme.

 - The amount of relief granted is different – The Rental Relief Framework offered tenants of qualifying commercial properties 4 months of rental relief, and tenants of other non-residential properties 2 months of rental relief.
 Under the Rental Support Scheme, however, the amount of relief granted has been calibrated to reflect the lower severity of the P2(HA) measures and the Stabilisation Phase as compared to the Circuit Breaker period in 2020, the duration of the respective restrictions, and the expected impact on businesses given that they would have implemented their own solutions to adapt to the COVID-19 situation.

 - The time periods of the two schemes are different – The Rental Relief Framework covered tenants with leases effective between 1 April and 31 July 2020 whereas the qualifying period under the Rental Support Scheme coincides with the P2(HA) periods.
 The details of the qualifying period are discussed in the following section.

 Are You Eligible for the Rental Support Scheme?

 To be eligible for the Rental Support Scheme, you must meet the following criteria:

-- General eligibility conditions for both pay-outs:
+- General eligibility conditions for all pay-outs: